LaurentMazare/tch-rs/examples/jit-train/README.md

-To execute these examples, you will have to unzip the [MNIST data files](http://yann.lecun.com/exdb/mnist/) in `data/`.
+To run this example, you will have to unzip the [MNIST data files](http://yann.lecun.com/exdb/mnist/) in `data/`.

 # Loading and Training a PyTorch Model in Rust

-In this tutorial this is illustrated using a demo model that hasn't been pre-trained.
+In this tutorial this is illustrated using a demo model that has not been pre-trained.
 We start by defining and serializing the model using the Python api.
-The resulting model file is later loaded from Rust and trained from mnist dataset.
+The resulting model file is later loaded from Rust and trained on the MNIST dataset.

 ## Converting a Python PyTorch Model to Torch Script

 There are various ways to create the Torch Script as detailed in the original [tutorial](https://pytorch.org/tutorials/advanced/cpp_export.html).

 Here we will use tracing.
-The following python script runs the defined model on some random image and uses tracing to create the Torch Script file based on this evaluation.
+The following Python script runs the defined model on some random image and creates the Torch Script file based on this evaluation.

 ```python
 import torch